kubernetes/kubernetes/docs/devel/kubemark-guide.md

 - Waits until all HollowNodes are in the Running phase (*will work exactly the same everywhere*)

 <sub>\* Port 443 is a secured port on the master machine which is used for all external communication with the API server.
 In the last sentence *external* means all traffic
-comming from other machines, including all the Nodes, not only from outside of the cluster.
+coming from other machines, including all the Nodes, not only from outside of the cluster.
 Currently local components, i.e. ControllerManager and Scheduler talk with API server using insecure port 8080.</sub>

 ### Running e2e tests on Kubemark cluster